greggman/HappyFunTimes/docs/makinggames.md

 *   Install HappyFunTimes (http://superhappyfuntimes.net/install)

+    **IMPORTANT** You can **NOT** have 2 installations of happyFunTimes.

+    So, if you install above do NOT clone the happyfuntimes repo.

+    If you clone the repo do NOT install happyfuntimes with the installer.

+    Note: There is no reason to clone the repo AFAIK unless you want to contribute to happyfuntimes itself.
+To making games installing is fine.

+    If you accidentally install twice you'll need to delete the configuration files because they'll be pointing to one installation.

+        OSX: ~/Library/Application Support/HappyFunTimes
+        Windows: /Users/<name>/AppData/Local/Greggman/HappyFunTimes or
+             or  /Users/<name>/AppData/Roaming/Greggman/HappyFunTimes
+        Linux: ~/.happyfuntimes

 *   Install [node.js](http://nodejs.org).

     I was using 0.10.29 (note: 0.10.31 has a bug.
 Don't use that version!)